d3QUone/shoeboxed_evernote_extract/README.md

 4) Download script and files, open script in Python IDE and press fn+F5 to run them You’ll get interactive instructions in the script output.
 Follow them you will get all data to authorize.

-If any problems or errors - feel free to contact me. ~I’m waiting on-line~
+If any problems or errors - feel free to contact me.